ardriveapp/ardrive-web/README.md

 flutter pub get
 ```

-Next, run a build to resolve conflicts:
+Next, run a build to resolve conflicts.
+You may also need to run this command to resolve conflicts whenever switching branches:

 ```shell
 flutter pub run build_runner build --delete-conflicting-outputs